An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: Explosion Energy and Kicks

 It is worth commenting that the fractional increment in explosion energy is larger than the fractional increment in the neutrino heating rate (Figure \ref{fig:Qdot_comp}).
 This non-linearity is a common feature of CCSN simulations and emphasizes the sensitivity of the asymptotic state to the input physics \citep{burrows_correlations_2024,boccioli2024}.

 Figure \ref{fig:kick} displays the evolution of the recoil kicks experienced by the newly-born neutron star for the two EOS runs.
 In general, there is some degree of stochasticity in the final direction and magnitude of the kicks due to the chaos in the turbulent flow.
 In particular, the direction is difficult to predict when there is no initial spin.
-However, the final kick speeds are $\sim$132 km s$^{-1}$ and $\sim$68 km s$^{-1}$ for the SFHo and DD2 runs, respectively \footnote{These numbers include the net vector kick due to neutrino recoil, which for low-compactness models can be a substantial fraction \citep{burrows_kick_2024}}.
+However, the final kick speeds are $\sim$132 km s$^{-1}$ and $\sim$68 km s$^{-1}$ for the SFHo and DD2 runs, respectively \footnote{These numbers include the net vector kick due to neutrino recoil (see Figure \ref{fig:kick}), which for low-compactness models can be a substantial fraction. \adam{In particular, the magnitude of the final net neutrino kick for the SFHo and DD2 models is $\sim$98 and $\sim$26 km s$^{-1}$, respectively.
+However, the directions do not align with the net matter recoil and the resultant kick is a vector sum.
+This general point is discussed in detail in \citet{burrows_kick_2024}.}}.
 The former was what was found for our previous 9-$M_{\odot}$ simulation (9a) \citep{burrows_correlations_2024} ($\sim$120.7 km s$^{-1}$), while the lower value of the latter is what might be expected for a lower energy explosion, ceteris paribus \citep{Janka2017}.
 One is tempted to conclude that this difference might be universal across the exploding-model continuum, but such a conclusion is premature in lieu of a more substantial set of progenitor simulations.